-- provided in a timely, orderly, integrated and coordinated manner to support urban uses and works - available or capable of being made available (including key infrastructure such as water supply, sewerage, recycled water, transport, stormwater, recreational facilities, energy and telecommunications networks) - designed to allow future developments in information technology - located and designed to maximise efficiency and provide ease of maintenance

-- located and designed to optimise existing networks - designed to maintain the required level of functionality during and immediately after a natural hazard event.
+- provided in a timely, orderly, integrated and coordinated manner to support urban uses and works - available or capable of being made available (including key infrastructure such as water supply, sewerage, recycled water, transport, stormwater, recreational facilities, energy and telecommunications networks)23 - designed to allow future developments in information technology - located and designed to maximise efficiency and provide ease of maintenance - located and designed to optimise existing networks - designed to maintain the required level of functionality during and immediately after a natural hazard event.

-19 Refer to Constraint map 3c in Schedule 3 which shows premises affected by the Department of Transport and Main Roads Traffic Noise Management: Code of Practice with respect to external road traffic noise levels and the Queensland Development Code - Section MP4.4 Buildings in a Transport Noise Corridor - http://www.hpw.qld.gov.au/SiteCollectionDocuments/mp-4-4-buildings-intransport-noise-corridors.pdf
+21 Refer to City Plan State controlled roads, rail corridor and transport noise corridors overlay map which shows premises affected by the Department of Transport and Main Roads Traffic Noise Management: Code of Practice with respect to external road traffic noise levels and the Queensland Development Code - Section MP4.4 Buildings in a Transport Noise Corridor - hpw.qld.gov.au/data/assets/pdf_file/0015/4830/qdcmp4.